Northern Barrage: Cancelled

 The programme was cancelled and apart from the laying of an additional field at the entrance to the Denmark Strait, the only minelaying approved was a series of deep fields at the northern end of the Faeroes–Iceland gap.
-On completion of the programme the first Minelaying Squadron was disbanded; 92,083 mines had been laid, representing 35 per cent of all British minelaying efforts but the passage of U-boats had hardly been affected.
+The First Minelaying Squadron was disbanded after laying 92,083 mines.
+The minefield represented 35 percent of all British minelaying effort during the war.
 The Northern Barrage had failed to justify its existence and had often been more dangerous to Allied forces than to the Germans.
 Afterwards more effort was deployed on offensive minelaying by submarines, motor launches and aircraft, which proved far more effective.